THE NEIGHBOURHOOD CLINIC

 This means we may use and disclose the information you provide in the following ways:

-Disclosure to others involved in your health care, including doctors and specialists outside this practice who may become involved in treating you, pathology services, radiology services and in emergency situations.
+Disclosure to others involved in your health care, including health professionals and specialists outside this practice who may become involved in treating you, pathology services, radiology services and in emergency situations.
 This may occur through referral to other doctors or specialists, or for medical tests and in the reports or results returned to us following the referrals.

-Administrative purposes in running our medical practice, including our insurer or medical indemnity provider, and quality assurance and accreditation bodies.
+Administrative purposes in running our practice, including our insurer or medical indemnity provider, and quality assurance and accreditation bodies.

 Billing purposes, including providing information to Medicare Australia and other organisations responsible for the financial aspects of your care.